 Max Simkin repairs shoes in the same New York shop that has been in his family for generations.
 Disenchanted with the grind of daily life, Max stumbles upon a magical heirloom that allows him to step into the lives of his customers and see the world in a new way.
 Sometimes walking in another man's shoes is the only way one can discover who they really are.
-Written by

 Saving the neighborhood one sole at a time.